drohde/CounterfactualEstimator/_posts/criteo/2020-03-16-DRAFT-capping.md

 When the variance is too large, the estimator is no longer useful in practice.
 Can we lower its variance ?

 Since the variance is driven by some outliers, we can lower the variance by removing those outliers.
-For example removing all samples where $w$ is above a threshold, or replacing $w$ by some maximum value when it the true value is higher.
+For example removing all samples where $w$ is above a threshold, or replacing $w$ by some maximum value when the true value is higher.

  We can then defined the capped IPS estimator: